 The penalty will be paid to the IRS when you file your income taxes each year.
 Are you curious about how the IRS will know if you don’t have health insurance?

 Businesses and health insurance companies will report the social security numbers of their members with health insurance.
 So if your social security doesn’t show up, you don’t have health insurance.

 During 2014, the mandate penalty for individuals and families will be 1% of your Modified Adjusted Gross Income (MAGI), or $95 for an individual and $285 for a family, whichever is greater.
 Media outlets typically quote the $95 mandate penalty, even though the majority of people will pay 1% instead.

 For businesses with 50+ employees, the mandate and penalty have been postponed until 2015.
-At that point employers with 50 or more full-time employees will be required to offer affordable health benefits to their employees and their families.
+At that point, employers with 50 or more full-time employees will be required to offer affordable health benefits to their employees and their families.
 If not, then the business will have to pay a tax called the Employer Shared Responsibility Payment (ESRP).
-The ESRP will be either $2,000 or $3,000 per employee that gets coverage with a subsidy.
+The ESRP will be either $2,000 or $3,000 per employee that gets covered with a subsidy.